Particular/docs.particular.net/servicepulse/how-to-configure-endpoints-for-monitoring.md

 summary: Steps to configure endpoints to be monitored by ServicePulse
 reviewed: 2022-09-30
 component: ServicePulse
-related:
-- servicecontrol/plugins
 ---

 **ServicePulse monitors NServiceBus endpoints for:**

  1. Endpoint availability (using heartbeat signals sent from the endpoint)
- 1. Failed messages (by monitoring the error queue defined for the endpoints)
+ 2. Failed messages (by monitoring the error queue defined for the endpoints)
- 1. Custom checks (defined and developed according to application needs)
+ 3. Custom checks (defined and developed according to application needs)

 ![ServicePulse dashboard](images/dashboard.png 'width=500')